What to Wear?

 On the warmer fall or spring days, your child may only need a fleece vest to go over their baselayer.
 But on the coldest of days, your child should have a baselayer plus a pair of warm fleece pants and a wool sweater or fleece zip-up jacket with a hood for their second layer.
 I highly recommend the hood because it helps to keep warmth in, protects the neck from snow and rain and can be pulled up over a hat or under a hat to protect the ears.
 Bonus points if the hoodie has thumb holes, as this means we can pull mittens on over the sleeve keeping snow and ice out!
 These layers can be worn alone or under the waterproof layers during the fall, or underneath their insulation layers in the winter so are very versatile.
 Again, NO cotton—a cotton or cotton/poly blend sweatshirt will not keep them warm enough.
 I find kids tend to hate bulk and restriction, so the baselayer needs to be tight fitting while this midlayer needs to be a bit thin in order to comfortably add waterproofs or insulation layers on top.
 Don't necessarily think the thicker the better, as it is the layering that traps the warm body heat between the fibers and your child may not be able to move freely, happily and safely if they look like the Stay-Puffed marshmallow dude!
 Here are some of my favorites so far, but honestly, fleece is fleece!
 If you find a good deal, take it!
 And never buy full price y'all- shop around for last year's colors or a holiday sale!

-Your child should have a down or synthetic puffy jacket (or ski coat) and a pair of snow pants OR a one-piece snow suit for days when it is especially cold or snowy (Note: we’re big fans of the one-piece snow suits!
-They are much simpler than dealing with all the zippers and straps.
-Try a bib if a snowsuit is not your thang.
-Thrift stores have lots!).
-Snow gear can be worn on its own or under a Muddy Buddy or Waterproof Overalls when it’s sleeting, raining or muddy while chilly.
-We've had great luck with the Obermeyer Volt Bibs lasting us 2 seasons because they have a removable stitching in the hem to lengthen them and have pretty burly knee reinforcement which is where the pants will break down from kneeling.
+Your child should have a down or synthetic puffy jacket for powdery snow days or a ski type coat outer layer for wetter winter play and a pair of snow pants for days when it is especially cold or snowy.
+After a year of experience, we have new advice!
+Our favorite has been the Polarn O Pyret fleece lined waterproof bibs.
+They are truly waterproof and are easily wiped down when muddy.
+They are preferred when there is any exposed dirt, water or wet snow at all.
+They allow us to take off a hot coat to regulate temperature without having to take the bib on and off.
+We've also had great luck with the Obermeyer Volt Bibs lasting us 2 seasons because they have a removable stitching in the hem to lengthen them and have pretty burly knee reinforcement which is where the pants will break down from kneeling.
 I caution you away from plain snow pants and a jacket because snow will find its was down their pants and up their back!
 Reminder: most puffy jackets are NOT waterproof.
 Great for cold powder days, but not wet days.

 HEAD, HANDS, & FEET

 Your child should have a fleece or wool hat, a fleece neck warmer, a pair of thin fleece, wool, or synthetic gloves, a pair of waterproof mittens, and a good pair of snow/cold weather boots.
-Rain mitts are really a must to go over thinner fleece mitt or glove on cold rainy days.
+Rain mitts are really a must to go over a cheap acrylic mitten or glove or thinner fleece mitt or glove on cold rainy days.
 Cold and wet hands or feet will be the major hurdle we face daily.
 Please make sure your child comes to school with at least 2 sets of clean and dry mittens daily in the colder months.
 We are only as strong as our coldest child.
+My new favorites are the Reima Ote mittens paired with a cheap acrylic magic mitten or glove underneath.
+The truly go over the top of every jacket sleeve without bunching but don't fall off.
+If the kids can't get their thumb in, they hate it.
+I am NOT recommending winter gloves or thick fleece gloves at all this year.
+They never stay on!
+We also prefer the fit of the Reima waterproof rain mitten vs. Polarn O Pyret because of how the thumb is sewn in.

 A NOTE ON COLD HANDS